 I know, right?
 I should have been a writer.

 We’re in our fifth garage now.
-The fourth was actually a basement, and the third was a 30'x40' detached renovated barn with 10-foot ceilings.
-Hardly a garage.
+The fourth was actually a basement, and the third was a 30'x40' detached renovated barn with 10-foot ceilings—hardly a garage.
 At 1200 square feet, it was work space that mortal men only dream about.
 My wife Julie called it the Taj Mahal.
-“Great things better come out of that shop!”
-Our current renovated space, at about half that size, is high in the West Hills of Portland just minutes from downtown.
-A completely transformed garage space with brand new windows, insulation, drywall, attic, heat, double-basin utility sink, 16 outlets, 220 electrical service and state-of-the-art, energy-efficient T-5 natural-light fluorescent lighting.
-Damn straight!
+“Great things better come out of this shop!”
+Our current renovated space, about half the size, is high in the West Hills of Portland just minutes from downtown.
+A completely transformed garage space with brand new windows, insulation, drywall, attic, heat, double-basin utility sink, 16 electrical outlets, and state-of-the-art, energy-efficient T-5 natural-light fluorescent lighting.
+Hoowaaah!
 We have all the room and tools needed to work smarter and more efficiently than ever before.
 No mowers, no gas cans.
 And the view out the back is just killer.